projectbarbel/barbelhisto-core/README.md

 ```
 It's exactly that journal that was active before you've made your second update.
 These kind of scenarios can get much more complex as you continuously change employee records or othe bitemporal data. `BarbelHisto` considerably reduces the amount of complexity for developers dealing with such requirements.
 # Adding persistence
+In `BarbelHisto` there are two flavors of persistence, you can choose the cqengine persistence options or you choose a custom persistence.
+## cqengine built-in persistence
 `BarbelHisto` is based on [cqengine collections](https://github.com/npgall/cqengine) so clients can use any persistence options currently available in cqengine.
 The default persistence of `BarbelHisto` is `OnHeapPersistence`.
 To change that you add a custom backbone collection.
 If you want to add `DiskPersistence` you'd need to define the primary key attribute as known from cqengine:
 ```java
 final SimpleAttribute<PrimitivePrivatePojo, String> PRIMARY_KEY = new SimpleAttribute<PrimitivePrivatePojo, String>("documentId") {